Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Methods

+Here, as with the trees, the density is the probability mass function, which is constant for the entire portion of the feature space that falls into the leaf.

-The antecedents $a_1$,...,$a_m$ are chosen from a large pre-mined collection of possible antecedents, called $A$.
+The antecedents $a_1$,...,$a_m$ are Boolean assertions, that are either true or false for each data point $x_i$.
+They are chosen from a large pre-mined collection of possible antecedents, called $A$.
 We define $A$ to be the set of all possible antecedents of size at most $H$, where the user chooses $H$.
-The size of $A$ is:
+The size of $A$ is: $|A|=\sum_{j=0}^H A_j,$ where $A_j$ is the number of antecedents of size $j$,